-Xform saves and loads an industry-standard format-ICC 3.0.
+KcsXform derivative saves and loads an industry-standard format-ICC 3.2.

-Private
+• Private

-Xform saves and loads the standard framework through an unformatted chunk of data.
+KcsXform derivative saves and loads the standard framework through an unformatted chunk of data.

-Universal as Private
+• Universal as Private

-Xform saves and loads data in a chunk, but uses the universal format.
-This type allows the KcsProfileFormat derivative to map a chunk set's chunk Id to the data in Universal format so that the KcsXform class can use the getChunk() method.
-This type sets its own bit and the Universal bit since it saves universally.
+KcsXform derivative saves and loads data in a chunk, but uses the universal format.
+This type allows the KcsProfileFormat derivative to map a chunk set's chunk Id to the data in universal format so that the KcsXform class can use the getChunk() method.
+This save type sets its own bit and the universal bit, since it saves universally.

-Three choices are available with an extensible protocol in which:
+These choices are available with an extensible protocol in which:

-- Derivatives are passed what the caller has as possibilities. - Derivatives only reply with the order they care about. - The caller is obligated to the order returned by the derivative.
+- Derivatives are passed what the caller has as possibilities. - Derivatives only save in the order they care about. - The caller is obligated to the order returned by the derivative.

-Obligation can be broken if the caller supplies a new set of possibilities -orthe caller never saves.
+Obligation can be broken if the caller supplies a new set of possibilities, or the caller never saves.